owlbarn/tutorial/book/linear-algebra/README.md

 ## Internal: CBLAS and LAPACKE

 This section is for those of you who are eager for more low level information.

-The Background: BLAS, a brief history.
-How we include that into Owl.
+The BLAS (Basic Linear Algebara Subprogramms) is a specification that describes a set of low-level routines for common linear algebra opeartion.
+The LAPACKE contains more linear algebra routines, such as solving linear systems and matrix factorisations, etc.
+Efficient implementation of these function has been practices for a long time in many softwares.
+Interfacing to them can provide easy access to high performance routines.

 ### Low-level Interface to CBLAS & LAPACKE